 Occasionally classes at Music Together are professionally photographed and/or videotaped.
 These photographs/videos are sometimes used for publicity purposes.
 Parents will, in instances where these images are intended for publicity purposes, be asked to sign the appropriate release forms.
 As our classes are participatory and educational experiences between adults and children, we ask our families to please refrain from taking photo or video during class time, however we welcome pictures before or after class.

 Gift certificates for any amount towards Music Together classes can be purchased at any time.
 It makes a nice baby shower or birthday gift.
-Grandparents love to buy these for holiday gifts.
+Many family members love to buy these for holiday gifts.
 Let us know if you would like it sent directly to the recipient or to the purchaser.